temporalio/proposals/all-sdk/external-client-configuration.md

 #### .NET SDK Idea

-* Either new `Temporalio.Extensions.EnvConfig` project with TOML dependency, or new `Temporalio.Client.EnvConfig` namespace that uses Rust Core.
+* `Temporalio.EnvConfig` namespace that uses Rust Core.
-  * ❓ Should we use Rust Core for the toml/env loading?
+  * 💭 Why not pure .NET TOML?
+At this time it was decided that the loading of the config is involved enough that we can use the Rust core (and not have a dependency).
+We acknowledge that pure in-language TOML could have value for saving at some later date, but this is good for now.
+  * 💭 Why a separate namespace?
+Every other SDK is doing it.
+  * ❓ Would we rather `Temporalio.Runtime.Envconfig` namespace?
+Other non-Core SDKs are just putting top-level.
 * New `ClientConfig` record (and others as needed).
 * Static method `ClientConfig.Load(string? configFile = null, bool disableFile = false, bool disableEnv = false)` that
   returns `ClientConfig`.